 "The Prisoner's Dilemma doesn't explain much" (with Robert Northcott) in Martin Peterson (ed.), The Prisoner's Dilemma, Cambridge University Press, 2015.
 We use a case study of the WWI live-and-let-live system to show that Prisoner's Dilemma is not the powerful explanatory tool it is believed to be.

 Sciences of well-being

 Is well-being a legitimate object of science and if so what makes a measure of well-being valid?
 This is a focus of a series of papers on various ways in which philosophers and social scientists conceptualize happiness and well-being.
 I believe that no existing theory of well-being has the resources to underwrite the many projects that employ a notion of well-being across sciences, policy and personal deliberation.
 For example, child well-being, well-being in illness and community well-being, etc., will each need their own theories.
-My book A Philosophy for the Science of Well-being is forthcoming with Oxford University Press in 2017.
 Here's a talk I gave on this topic.
-Main papers:
+Main writings:

 "Doing Well In The Circumstance" Journal of Moral Philosophy.
 2013, 10/3: 310-328.
 I argue that well-being claims obey contextualist semantics.

 "First Person Reports and The Measurement of Happiness" Philosophical Psychology 2008.
 I analyze the debate between hedonists and life satisfactionists in psychology, arguing that there is no straightforward superiority of former over the latter.

 "Values and the Science of Well-being: A Recipe for Mixture" in the Oxford Handbook for Philosophy of Social Science, ed.
 H Kincaid, New York: Oxford University Press, 2011, 625-645.
 I survey the meanings of well-being in social sciences raising doubts that this diversity can be handled by a single theory.